Reality Check Forum 2024 / Panel

 Among other work, Lozano led BAVC Media’s MediaMaker Fellowship and was a lecturer in the Documentary Program at U.C.
 Berkeley’s Graduate School of Journalism.
 She produced the Academy Award-nominated documentary The Weather Underground, the live cinema piece Utopia In Four Movements, and produced, directed, and edited the Teddy Award nominee Reporter Zero.
 Her most recent film, the 2016 documentary The Ballad of Fred Hersch, is a portrait of one of today’s foremost jazz pianists.
 In addition to serving on ProPublica’s board of directors, Lozano serves on the advisory boards of U.C.
 Berkeley’s Graduate School of Journalism and PBS Frontline and is a member of the Academy of Motion Picture Arts and Sciences.

-CEO, Sub-Genre Media
+Founder, Sub-Genre Media